 Modern IdPs often include self-service features for some or all of these tasks to reduce the workload on IT staff.
 The user directory serves as a centralized repository of user and group data for the entire organization, providing administrators with a unified view of users and permissions across all IT systems.

-2. Second Generation: Cloud-Based Identity and Access Management (IAM)
+2. Cloud-based Identity and Access Management (IAM)

 Cloud-based identity and access management, also known as Identity as a Service (IDaaS), is a cloud-hosted and managed service provided by third-party vendors.
 IDaaS offers all the capabilities of an on-premise IDP but is easier to set up, maintain, and scale due to its cloud nature.